MileHacker Logo

 Standardized amenities, reliable service, often pools.

-• Can feel generic, less local character.
+• Can feel generic, less local charm.

 • Best For: Business travelers, families, those seeking known brands.